MikhailAgudo/Bash-Ironsworn-Dice/README.md

 # Bash-Ironsworn-Dice
 This bash script is for rolling dice in the tabletop RPG Ironsworn.
 It simulates real dice via dice arrays and loops, making the results as close to real life as possible.

+## Usage
+On Ubuntu, use `bash dice.sh` for it to work.

 ## Dice Arrays
 deeSix and deeTen are arrays containing values of each side of both type of dice, along with what their adjacent sides are.
 Think of these arrays as 3D arrays where the first element on the X axis represents the actual dice side, from 1 to 6 (d6) or 0 to 9 (d10).